AntonFagerberg/rackla/README.md

 ```

 ### Working with JSON
-CrocodilePear uses [Poison](https://github.com/devinus/poison) for working with JSON internally.
+Rackla uses [Poison](https://github.com/devinus/poison) for working with JSON internally.
 It is a great library which converts JSON-structures to Elixir-structures and vice versa.
 Poison can of course also be used in the end-points for transforming and manipulating JSON data in the pipeline.

 ### Working with XML (and other formats)
 There is currently no special XML support (or any other format except JSON).
 You can request data in any format over HTTP, process it with any third-party library and respond with it---but there are no built in helper functions such as the `concatenate_json` used for JSON.

 ### Caching
-CrocodilePear has no built in support for caching but you can, for example, use [EchoTeams Erlang memcached client library](https://github.com/EchoTeam/mcd) which we've successfully experimented with.
+Rackla has no built in support for caching but you can, for example, use [EchoTeams Erlang memcached client library](https://github.com/EchoTeam/mcd) which we've successfully experimented with.

 ### Cross-Origin Resource Sharing (CORS)
 In order to use CORS in your API gateway, you can use any tool which works with Plug such as [cors_plug](https://github.com/mschae/cors_plug).